lovac42/AgentOrange/README.md

 14: 20.00%

 ```
+<i>*Note: the float points may have been truncated when I ran the test on 2.0, but it won't make much difference.</i>

 ### Future development:
 This project maybe merged with DeFuzz in a future date.
 For now, I will leave it separated as the bulky documentation maybe confusing to new users.